daixiangzi/PRCV2019/README.md

 Accuracy:97.8%

 # Notice
-Official test dataset no pulic，i only get Train dataset and Validation set. if someone is interesting in this,please contact me . my email address: so_biu_biu@qq.com
+Official test dataset no public，i only get Train dataset and Validation set. if someone is interesting in this,please contact me . my email address: so_biu_biu@qq.com